cafeibit/Azure-Data-Engineering/README.md

 * Transform and Enrich (Prepare & Transform)<br>
 To use Data Factory mapping data flows to process and transform the data as needed such as Data Flow Expression Builder.
-   * Transforming data using Mapping Data Flow to modify data (Code Free) (Sink/Source) Mapping Data Flow follows an extract, load, transform (ELT) approach and works with staging datasets that are all in Azure.
+   * Transforming data using Mapping Data Flow to modify data (Code Free) (Sink/Source)<br>
+     Mapping Data Flow follows an extract, load, transform (ELT) approach and works with staging datasets that are all in Azure.
+And the data flows will run on your own execution cluster for scaled-out data processing.
+Data flow activities can be operationalized via existing Data Factory scheduling, control, flow, and monitoring capabilities.
      * Schema modifier transformations: Aggregate, Derived column, Flatten, Pivot/Unpivot, Select, Surrogate key, Window
      * Row modifier transformations: Alter row, Filter, Sort
      * Multiple inputs/outputs transformations: Conditional split, Exists, Join, Lookup, New branch, Union